airbytehq/airbyte/docs/faq/technical-support.md

 ## **Can I disable analytics in Airbyte?**

-Yes you can, giving our users the choice of what can be tracked is of the utmost importance to us.
+Yes you can control what can be send outside of Airbyte for analytics purposes.

 We instrumented some parts of Airbyte for the following reasons:
 - measure usage of Airbyte